-The crocus (Crocus sativus) is a small purple-colored flower that is also known as autumn or saffron crocus.
-Its lavender flower has a red filament at its center, and this is the source of the spice many home chefs know as saffron.
+The saffron crocus (Crocus sativus) is a small purple- or lavender-colored flower that is also known as autumn or saffron crocus.
+Each flower has three long, reddish-orange filaments at its center, and this is the source of the spice many home chefs know as saffron.

-The perennial flowers are autumn bloomers, unlike spring-blooming Dutch and giant crocuses, and they are native to the Mediterranean.
+As a perennial in USDA plant hardiness zones 5 through 8, saffron crocus is an autumn bloomer, unlike spring-blooming Dutch and giant crocuses (Crocus spp., zones 3-9).
 They look very similar to springtime crocus flowers and don't grow much taller than 5 inches.
 Like their spring-blooming cousins, saffron crocuses don't require much effort to grow.

-Saffron crocus is relatively cold hardy (down to -10 degrees Fahrenheit).
-It requires little upkeep once plants are established in your yard or garden.
+Saffron crocus requires little upkeep once plants are established in your yard or garden.
 The drought-tolerant plants are great for those looking for a showy, hands-off flower that blooms in autumn.

 That said, don't expect to get a truckload of saffron threads.
 It takes thousands of flowers to produce a single pound of saffron.
 Still, you can harvest a few threads for the occasional fancy dish.
 Most recipes call for only a pinch of saffron anyway, since too much can be overwhelming.